DarrenKew007/Python-countdown-project/README.md

 # Python-countdown-project
 A very simple countdown project made using python

-This project is a very simple python project to countdown the time using the python file.
-This project includes the usage of the time module and its sleep() function.
+This project was inspired by the following creator: https://www.geeksforgeeks.org/how-to-create-a-countdown-timer-using-python/